Skip to content

 Module Four: Reactions

--Synthesis and decomposition chemical reactions
+-Synthesis and decomposition reactions

--Single and double replacement chemical reactions
+-Single and double replacement reactions

--Chemical versus nuclear reactions
+-Types of nuclear reactions

 Module Five: Stoichiometry

--The mole concept
+-Application of the mole concept

 Module Six: Phases of Matter